TYPO3-extensions/sphinx/Documentation/UserManual/SphinxDocumentationEditor/Index.rst

 |save_compile|

 .. note::
-	The Ace editor currently lacks syntax highlighting for ReStructuredText and is configured with Markdown instead.
+	The Ace editor currently lacks syntax highlighting for reStructuredText and is configured with Markdown instead.